Cake Boss is a cooking/reality show aired on TLC. It follows events at Carlo's Bakery in Hoboken, New Jersey.

-Bartolo "Buddy" Valastro is the Cake Boss — owner and head baker of Carlo's Bakery.
-He took over the bakery after his father's death.
+Bartolo "Buddy" Valastro is the Cake Boss — owner and head baker of Carlo's Bake Shop (commonly called "Carlo's Bakery").
+It was originally started by an Italian immigrant named Carlo Guastaferro back in 1910—the bakery is still running to this day, but it was purchased by Bartolo "Buddy" Valastro Sr. in 1964, and has been owned and operated by a the Valastro-family since then, with the current head of the bakery being Buddy Sr's son, Bartolo "Buddy" Valastro Jr., who took over after his dad died.
 The shop is a family affair, as his sisters work at the front counter and the bakers include brothers-in-law and cousins.
 In earlier episodes, his mother is still handling the bakery's bookkeeping.
-In the latest seasons, the show afforded Buddy a new and more contemporary place to move their bakery into.
+Later on, the show afforded Buddy a new and more contemporary place to move their bakery into.

-The normal pattern for an episode is two major cake orders, plus something related to Buddy's family.
-Which can involve more cake; Buddy is in charge of birthday cakes/bridal shower cakes/anniversary cakes for the clan, and once made 17 cakes when his oldest son's school had Take Your Dad To School day.
+The normal pattern for an episode is two or three major cake orders, plus something related to Buddy's family, which can involve more cake; Buddy's in charge of birthday cakes/bridal shower cakes/anniversary cakes for the clan, and once made 17 cakes when his oldest son's school had "Take Your Dad To School" day.

 This show contains examples of:

 - Alliterative Name: Pretty much the title of every episode.